getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 When uploading debug information files to Sentry, the CLI and server will always compute a _Debug Identifier_ for each uploaded file.
-This identifier is associated executables and libraries as well as debug companions to ensure that they can be uniquely located via one common mechanism.
+This identifier is associated with executables and libraries as well as debug companions to ensure that they can be uniquely located via one common mechanism.

 {% capture __alert_content -%}
-Debug information does not have to be associated to releases.
-The unique debug identifier ensures that Sentry is able to choose the right files for every crash report.
+Debug information does not have to be associated with releases.
+The unique debug identifier ensures that Sentry can choose the right files for every crash report.
 However, it is still recommended to configure releases in the client to benefit from other features.
 {%- endcapture -%}